wu-kan/GoPTX/README.md

 }
 ```

-Get the results of the DAC'25 paper "GoPTX: Fine-grained GPU Kernel Fusion by PTX Level Instruction Flow Weaving".
+Get the results of the DAC'25 paper "GoPTX: Fine-grained GPU Kernel Fusion by PTX-level Instruction Flow Weaving".
 It requires a GPU of architecture sm_80 or sm_90 (we use A100-PCIE-40GB and have not tuned for other devices).
 For other architecture, you should rebuild from the source and specify your `$CUDAARCHS`.
 Our result is available at `/root/GoPTX_nvcc/utils/results/results.adaptive.html`.

 ```shell
 docker run \